codingtony/acer-brightness-linux-acpi/README.md

+# Description
+Scripts and configuration files for adjusting the brightness on laptop that are using an Intel video card.

-Inspired by this thread
+The code was inspired by this thread http://ubuntuforums.org/showthread.php?t=2033273
-http://ubuntuforums.org/showthread.php?t=2033273

 The script should work with all intel devices that exposes /sys/class/backlight/intel_backlight

-*To install*
+##To install

 1- clone the repo
 2- sudo cp etc/acpi/events/* /etc/acpi/events/
 3- sudo cp etc/acpi/* /etc/acpi/
 4- sudo service acpid restart

-*To detect what are your FN keys* acpi_listen
+##To detect what are your FN keys
+acpi_listen

 and press the brightness up and down key.